This iPhone 8 Dummy Might Be The Most Accurate Representation Yet

 What the iPhone 8 will look like is no longer a mystery.
-Renders and mock-ups are prevalent in the internet, but a notorious tipster gives us what may be the most accurate look of the 10th anniversary iPhone.
+Renders and mock-ups are prevalent on the internet, but a notorious tipster gives us what may be the most accurate look of the 10th anniversary iPhone.

 Tipster Benjamin Geskin is known for his accurate leaks.
-He is one of the most active tipster when it comes to the iPhone 8, giving one of the early looks of the smartphone’s design that turned out to be the real thing.
+He is one of the most active tipsters when it comes to the iPhone 8, giving one of the early looks of the smartphone’s design that turned out to be the real thing.
 Now, he is giving us another look with the materials he obtained.

 Here’s What The iPhone 8 Looks